 |Photo: Reima Nevalainen|

-Her installations have been exhibited since 2011 in both solo and group shows.
-Recent exhibitions include a solo show Let Them at Photographic Gallery Hippolyte in Helsinki and a group show at Gallery Sculptor in Helsinki.
+Her work has been exhibited since 2011 in both solo and group shows.
+Recent exhibitions include solo shows Need at Gallery Huuto in Helsinki, Dreams at the End of the Night at Porvoo Art Hall and Let Them at Photographic Gallery Hippolyte in Helsinki as well as a group show at Gallery Sculptor in Helsinki.

 Suvi Härkönen has a BA in Fine Arts (Sculpture) from Lahti Institute of Design and Fine Arts and an MA in Visual Culture from Aalto University of Arts, and is a member of The Association of Finnish Sculptors.
-She is currently working on her upcoming solo exhibition at Porvoo Art Hall (Oct 2018).
+She is currently working on her upcoming solo shows that will take place in 2022.

 Follow Instagram for the latest updates.